Marli1741/Supplychain/README.md

 # Web3 Pharmaceutical Supply Chain (Hybrid DApp)

-A production-ready, decentralized application (DApp) that tracks the lifecycle of pharmaceutical products from raw materials to final sale.
+A decentralised application (DApp) that tracks the lifecycle of products from raw materials to final sale.

 This project goes beyond a standard blockchain ledger by integrating **Hybrid Hardware Geolocation**, pulling live device GPS coordinates into the Ethereum blockchain to bridge the gap between physical logistics and digital state machines.